salifd/treasure-quest/README.md

 ## Features

 - **Simulate Treasure Hunts:** Enjoy the thrill of treasure hunts with random rewards.
-- **Unique Treasures:** Each treasure has a unique value and probability, adding excitement and unpredictability to the game.
+- **Unique Treasures:** Each treasure has a unique value and probability.

 ## Improvements